Learn about us, the school and our Instructors.

 This is where we teach the principles of firearm use in a safe and controlled environment.
 Free of live ammunition of course.

 We partner with a private local gun range where we instruct and practice with both pistol and rifle for live fire training.

 Here we teach students how to enter and clear a room and more experienced students can use the house to train force on force with airsoft guns.
 The house is set up according to use.
 Right now, its a very simple and small structure designed to help students experience and learn how to enter or exit a structure, such as one’s home.

 Come by to have a chat in person and learn more about us.
 In the mean time, here’s a little bit about our teaching experience and backgrounds.

-Brian has been teaching martial arts for over 25 years and firearms for 20 years.
+Brian is our head instructor and has been teaching martial arts for over 25 years and firearms for 20 years.
 He has a deep understanding of use-of-force for self-defense and a gift for teaching.

 He opened his own full-time martial arts school in Sparks, Nevada in 2004 where he continued to pass on his knowledge of traditional Japanese martial arts as well as pistol and rifle craft.
 Shin Gan Dojo, operated in Sparks, Nevada from 2004-2019.
 In 2019 Brian and Gigi moved to Panama, Central America.
 They opened a small school in Boquete, Chiriqui, Panama, which operated from 2019-2020.

 Brian began studying pistol craft and rifle craft privately with Michael Harries (originator of the Harries Flashlight Technique) in the late 1990’s.
 Brian attended Gunsite Academy where is instructor was Pat Rogers.
 Another instructor and mentor was Michael Horne, who was the match director of Soldier of Fortune 3 Gun match from 1985 until 2000.
 Michael Horne was also former director of the Southwest Pistol League and an Instructor at Gunsite Academy for many years.